champso1/lq-asym/README.md

 A few of these steps require HTCondor usage, and currently there isn't support for running jobs from EOS.
 Because of this, create an identical folder in your AFS called `lq-asym`, then copy (or move, if you'd like) the `jobs` and `.condor` folders from the project into this new AFS folder.
 Any time I reference running HTCondor jobs, then we are considering these directories from within your AFS, not the EOS ones.

 ### Python
-Pytorch installs a number of packages that are quite large.
-The default pip cache directory is in your AFS, and the cache will exceed the maximum 2GB you are allotted very quickly.
+The default pip cache directory is in your AFS, and the cache will exceed the maximum 2GB you are allotted very quickly most likely.
 So, set the pip cache directory to somewhere in your EOS like so:

 ```
 export PIP_CACHE_DIR=<some-path-in-your-EOS>